 Following in the footsteps of the original game, the sequel – BioShock 2 – was released in 2010.
 The game also takes place in Rapture, after the events of the original game, but with a twist –player assumes the role of Big Daddy this time around.

 The game opens with a familiar scene – a Big Daddy escorting and protecting a Little Sister.
 Only this time, the player views the process through the eyes of the iron-clad guardian.
-After a brief glimpse of what Rapture looked like before the fall and after a violent encounter with a splicer gang, the protagonist is forced to shoot himself in the head by the game’s primary antagonist, Dr. Sofia Lamb, whose daughter – Eleanor Lamb – was apparently converted into a Little Sister.
+After a brief glimpse of what Rapture looked like before the fall and after a violent encounter with a splicer gang, the protagonist is forced to shoot himself in the head by the game’s primary antagonist, Dr. Sofia Lamb, whose daughter – Eleanor Lamb – was apparently transformed into a Little Sister.

 The protagonist, known as Delta, is an early Big Daddy prototype who was bonded to a single Little Sister, so after he is revived years later with his Little Sister gone, he embarks on a similar quest through the dilapidated environments of Rapture.